 I wanted to share positive stories about Zimbabwe.
 Not because I was naively ignoring the bad news, but because there were already media outlets for political and economic stories.
 Despite the many hardships that Zimbabweans were facing, they were also doing some amazing work, especially in the arts, conservation and community-building fields.
 This is why some of my first blog posts in 2010 included a Zimbabwean film winning an Oscar and information about a community farming campaign.

 I chose to hone in on Zimbabwe travel for the simple reason that there wasn’t anyone else doing it at the time.
 Yes, there were magazines and newspapers that wrote about Zimbabwe safaris (with varying degrees of partiality), but blogging is different.
 Blogs are more personal.
 Good blogs are also independent: the writers don’t rely on an income from just one company or conglomerate.
 Blogs invite comments and feedback from their readers.
 Bloggers put their own names behind their views.
 Good blogs give authentic, first-hand advice.
 In 2010, I couldn’t see anyone else representing Zimbabwe travel on those terms (and even today, they are few and far between).

-I chose the name ‘Great Zimbabwe Guide’ because I wanted to write my own version of a travel guide on Zimbabwe, and I wanted to convey positivity from the get-go.
+I chose the name ‘Great Zimbabwe Guide’ because I wanted it to be clear that is was an online travel guide.
 I also wanted something catchy that people would remember, and obviously, something that wasn’t already taken.
 The historical ruins at the physical place of Great Zimbabwe were the obvious source of the wordplay on the name of the blog.
 Sometimes people think that I’m referring to myself as a “great guide”, but that was never my intention!
-Zimbabwe travel is great, and I’m just writing a guide about the topic.
+Zimbabwe travel is great, and I’m just writing about it.

 There were few people blogging about Zimbabwe in 2010, and few people reading blogs about Zimbabwe.
 I wrote infrequently, knowing that the mainstay of my readers were limited to family members.
 It seemed like non-Zimbabweans were so put off by the country’s politics that they would never dream of setting foot in the place.
 Some people argued that it was unethical to travel to Zimbabwe (something I wrote about later, in 2012).